deeppavlov/DeepPavlov/docs/components/neural_ranking.rst

-To use Sequential Matching Network (SMN) or Deep Attention Matching Network (DAM) or Deep Attention Matching Network with Universal Sentence Encoder (DAM-USE-T) on the `Ubuntu Dialogue Corpus v2`_ for inference, please run one of the following commands:
+To use Sequential Matching Network (SMN) or Deep Attention Matching Network (DAM) or Deep Attention Matching Network with Universal Sentence Encoder (DAM-USE-T) on the `Ubuntu V2`_ for inference, please run one of the following commands:

 ::